Jiletullah/todoApp/README.md

 **HOW TO USE/TEST**

    After running, simply open your browser and go to **http://localhost:8080/swagger-ui/#/**.
-There you can juggle with REST controllers mapped methods. <\b>
+There you can juggle with REST controllers mapped methods.
    **Use "admin" as both username and password for authentication**.
-After your login, Swagger UI will not ask for anymore authentication (For some reason). <\b>
+After your login, Swagger UI will not ask for anymore authentication (For some reason).
    Unit tests can be run with Eclipse.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------